marrlab/DomainLab/docs/doc_benchmark.md

 - every node containing `aname` is considered as a task
 - hyperparameters can be sampled from different distributions and
 - constraints between the hyperparameters can be specified.
+- Equality constraints are not supported in the constraints section.
+To enforce equality of two hyperparameters use the `reference` key, see `p4` of `Task1`.
+References are supported only to sampled hyperparameters, referencing a reference results in undefined behaviour.

 Note that for sampling, there is always first a sample drawn ignoring the constraints, which is then possibly rejected by the constraints.
 If 10,000 samples are rejected in a row, the sampling